-2019 has been a HUGE year so far for portable emulation especially with the release of the Retroflag GPI Case.
+2019 was a HUGE year for portable emulation, especially with the release of the Retroflag GPI Case.

 We have seen the release of the LDK Game, the LDK Horizontal, the Bittboy Pocket Go and various other handhelds including a ridiculously premium Metal GameBoy Advance running off of a Raspberry Pi, which costs more than the Nintendo Switch.

 Today, we are going to be taking a look at the Retroflag GPI.
 The technical lingo for this product is a “hat”, but not the kind that cowboys wear.
 This device allows you to drop in a Rasperry Pi Zero (or Zero W) and emulate all of the major retro consoles we love.